 That evening the lecture hall was packed, with the usual supporters who came each year, and also the curious who had turned up just to watch and hope that something might happen, and of course, the media were there in force, with over a dozen press photographers lined up against the wall, rather like a football match all hoping for that special picture for the morning papers, obviously, they had been tipped off to expect something rather special to happen that evening.
 And it soon did!

 Placed members of Outrage sat in the audience as well as their waiting leader.
 Then at a signal, they suddenly jumped up during the lecture and attempted to force the meeting to be adjourned.
 This would not happen as long as I was chairing the meeting that night.

 Then all pandemonium broke loose on the stage.
 I should say that at the back of the hall were standing over half a dozen police officers, who when all this was going on, did absolutely nothing!
 Remember a man of his age, which I suspect suffered high blood pressure, had to tolerate all the abuse and threats, and with not an officer in sight.

-One does wonder what would have happened if it had been Nelson Mandela or Bob Geldof?
+One does wonder what would have happened if Nelson Mandela or Bob Geldof experienced such abuse?